meghanasetty/GeneratingQuestionAnswers/README.md

 #### modelrnnlstm.IPYNB
 LSTM model implementation to generate question sentence from the input keywords.

-Sample Output:
+Sample Output:<br/>
 Input sentence: ticking sound alternator starter battery<br/>
-Decoded sentence: what to human part of the the battery is the battery
+Decoded sentence: what to human part of the the battery is the battery<br/><br/>

-Input sentence: measurement is speed wind measured Decoded sentence: what measurement is wind speed measured east and in parallel what
+Input sentence: measurement is speed wind measured<br/>
+Decoded sentence: what measurement is wind speed measured east and in parallel what<br/><br/>

-Input sentence: jim morrison died
+Input sentence: jim morrison died<br/>
-Decoded sentence: jim jordans baseball what the s _END
+Decoded sentence: jim jordans baseball what the s _END <br/><br/>

-Input sentence: mexico bigger australia
+Input sentence: mexico bigger australia<br/>
-Decoded sentence: how much can chemistry be considered in water _END
+Decoded sentence: how much can chemistry be considered in water _END<br/><br/>

-Input sentence: teachings muslim influenced arts Decoded sentence: cool quad procedures of flower in a and life in spain
+Input sentence: teachings muslim influenced arts<br/>
+Decoded sentence: cool quad procedures of flower in a and life in spain<br/><br/>

-Input sentence: bacterial infections cause cancer Decoded sentence: how chemistry is a creme brulee in _END
+Input sentence: bacterial infections cause cancer<br/>
+Decoded sentence: how chemistry is a creme brulee in _END<br/><br/>

-Input sentence: man loves woman
+Input sentence: man loves woman<br/>
-Decoded sentence: about a soldier wear for a _END
+Decoded sentence: about a soldier wear for a _END<br/><br/>